Tour Booking Guide

 Is there any discount available?

 There shall be no charge for children up to the age of 5 years.
-However, those between the ages of 6-12 years accompanied by elders/ guardians shall be given a 50% discount on daily rates and 100% discount on Royalty.
+However, those between the ages of 6-12 years accompanied by elders/ guardians shall be given a 50% discount on daily rates.

 What if I need to cancel my trip?